Get a free copy of Parental Rights & Education when you subscribe to our newsletter!

 What made this showing even more impressive is that the adoption story of David Scotton is already well-known in Christian and pro-life circles, having been the subject of a short film documentary called “I Lived on Parker Avenue.”

 On first glance, the story doesn’t seem that unusual for an adoption story.
-Coles became pregnant with David when she was 18, still in high school, and Nichols was 17.
+Coles became pregnant with David when she was 18, still in high school, and Nicholas was 17.
 The two were frightened and felt unprepared and unable to take care of a child.

 But then came the twist.
 Melissa and Brian decided to end the pregnancy and, together, they drove to an abortion clinic in Indianapolis.
 Workers at the clinic came out and draped a blanket over Melissa’s head and played loud music to try to block the prayers and calls of the nearby protesters.
 Before Melissa was whisked inside, however, she heard one protestor cry out to her, “That baby has 10 fingers and 10 toes, and you’re going to kill it.”